ab-sc4t/ab-sc4t/README.md

 - 👋 Hi, I’m @ab-sc4t
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning MERN stack.
-- 💞️ I’m looking to collaborate on FrontEnd Projects for now
+- 💞️ I’m looking to collaborate on FullStack projects.

 <!---
 ab-sc4t/ab-sc4t is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.